Law Firm Answering Service: AI vs Traditional Options Compared

 Stop Sending Clients to Voicemail

-AIRA answers every call to your law firm instantly — 24/7, with custom legal intake, conflict screening, emergency routing, and bilingual support.
-Plans start at $25/month.
+AIRA answers every call to your law firm instantly, 24/7, with custom legal intake, conflict screening, emergency routing, and bilingual support in 31 languages.
+Plans start at $24.95/month.
+No long-term contracts required.

 What is a law firm answering service?